-- " Campground has 42 Electric and 9 Non-electric sites.
-Also one camper cabin - " 15 miles of primitive hiking trails - " The Beach is open weather permitting from Memorial Day through Labor Day - " There are 7 picnic shelters, all with access to pit toilets - " Paddle Boat, Canoe, Kayak, and Paddle Board rental is available on a first come first serve basis - " 4 fishing piers - " Boat launch for non-gas motor boats - " Two playgrounds (one ADA accessible) and a natural playscape - " Horse trails are open weather permitting May 1 - November 1 - " Five miles of groomed classic and free-style cross country ski trails
+- " Campground has 41 Electric and 9 Non-electric sites.
+Also two camper cabins. - " Two remote campsites are available by canoe-in access - " 15+ miles of primitive hiking trails - " The beach is open weather permitting from Memorial Day through Labor Day - " There are 7 picnic shelters, all with access to pit toilets - " Paddle Boat, Canoe, Kayak, and Paddle Board rental is available by reservation - " 4 fishing piers - " Boat launch for non-gas motor boats - " Two playgrounds (one ADA accessible) and a natural playscape - " Horse trails are open weather permitting May 1 - November 1 - " Five miles of groomed classic and free-style cross country ski trails - " Five miles of groomed winter fat tire bike trails